 Strategies for Overcoming the Radiologist Shortage

-As healthcare leaders work to solve the radiology workforce shortage, several strategies are proving effective.
-One approach is leveraging locum tenens radiologists to bridge gaps in coverage, manage periods of increased patient volumes, and alleviate strain on permanent staff.
+As healthcare leaders work to address the radiology workforce shortage, several strategies are proving effective.
+One approach is to leverage locum tenens radiologists to bridge gaps in coverage, manage periods of increased patient volumes, and alleviate strain on permanent staff.
 For longer-term needs, project-based interim healthcare staffing solutions, such as the Medicus Transition Program, offer a structured approach to stabilizing clinical workforces while maintaining continuity of care.

 Learn More about the Radiologist Shortage